Stocks' correction coming? Not that again

 Even with the S&P 500 above levels unseen since before the financial crisis, the answer remains: Yes.

-The broad market index broke through 1,400 - a psychologically important level - for the first time in four years this week.
+The broad market index broke through 1,400 -- a psychologically important level -- for the first time in four years last week.
 On Friday, the S&P 500 closed at 1,404.17, its highest since May 20, 2008.
-The index is up for nine out of the past 10 weeks.
+At Friday's close, the index was up for nine out of the past 10 weeks.

+The rally has taken the Nasdaq up to a 12-year recovery high, while it lifted the Dow .DJI comfortably above 13,000 to its highest level since December 2007.

 "We are seeing this unbelievable rally in the market and yet the market is unbelievably complacent.
 We haven't been this bullish for a long time," said Randy Frederick, director of trading and derivatives at the Schwab Center for Financial Research, based in Austin, Texas.